In order to work successfully with clay, you will need to understand some rules.

 This video demonstrates how to properly join two pieces of clay together using the score and slip method.

-This video whos how to rehydrate clay and wedge it for reuse.
+This video shows how to rehydrate clay and wedge it for reuse.